Armed Forces Association Cycling Classic

-The Armed Forces Cycling Classic (formerly known as the Air Force Association Cycling Classic) refers to a weekend of road bicycle racing events held annually in June in Arlington, Virginia, United States.
+The Armed Forces Cycling Classic (formerly known as the Air Force Association Cycling Classic) refers to a weekend of road bicycle racing events held annually in June in Arlington County, Virginia.
 The weekend consists of several amateur events, and two professional races in the criterium format, the Clarendon Cup and the Crystal City Cup.
 The main sponsor for the race is Boeing.
 The race is conducted under the rules of the governing bodies of professional cycling, the Union Cycliste Internationale and USA Cycling.